-If you’ve been following the Johnny Depp and Amber Heard domestic abuse allegations since the story first broke in U.K. News Group Newspaper publication, The Sun, you undoubtedly already know that the situation seems to grow more contentious by the week.
+Suppose you’ve been following the Johnny Depp and Amber Heard domestic abuse allegations since the story first broke in the U.K. News Group Newspaper publication, The Sun.
+In that case, you undoubtedly know that the situation seems to grow more contentious by the week.

 The footage, which was from a 2016 incident in Mr. Depp and Ms. Heard’s downtown Los Angeles penthouse apartment, showed that the residence was not, in fact, in disarray, as the Aquaman actress had claimed.

-Now, German outlet BILD has shared that LAPD is reportedly probing Heard for perjury — an offense that can lead to up to four years in jail in the State of California.
+Now, German outlet BILD has shared that LAPD is reportedly probing Heard for perjury, which can lead to up to four years in jail in California.
 Per their article:

 Police Department of the City of Los Angeles (LAPD) has started an investigation against Amber.
 The reason: She is said to have given false information about the famous incident in May 2016, in which Johnny Depp ravaged the shared luxury penthouse and hit her with a phone.

 On May 21, two 911 calls came in.
 The first unit arrived at Johnny’s 849 South Broadway in Downtown Los Angeles at 9:05 p.m. and the second at 10:28 p.m.
 A bodycam video of police officers who had been summoned then filmed a different scene than previously indicated by Amber Heard in a court in London.

 At this time, LAPD officials have not confirmed the investigation.